elke-space4good/Energy-Poverty-JRC/README.md

 **Weather data**: the weather of today and yesterday with a 10-minute time resolution.
 Not provided in this repository.
 Head over to the [Dutch PV website](https://www.tudelft.nl/en/eemcs/the-faculty/departments/electrical-sustainable-energy/photovoltaic-materials-and-devices/dutch-pv-portal/) to download the data relevant for today.

 ### PVGIS  (solar weather data and solar energy potential)
 The European Commission developed the tool PVGIS (Geographical Assessment of Solar Resource and Performance of Photovoltaic Technology).
 It contains maps, interactive tools and data for solar energy.
-Get familiar with what is offered in the website [here] (http://re.jrc.ec.europa.eu/pvg_static/en/intro_tools.html) (on the web-browser you can only download data for one particular location), then look at links below for European regional maps and solar data.
+Get familiar with what is offered in the website [here] (http://re.jrc.ec.europa.eu/pvg_static/en/intro_tools.html), then look at links below for European regional maps and solar data.

-**Maps photovoltaic electricity potential**: Go [here](http://re.jrc.ec.europa.eu/pvg_download/map_index.html) **Spatial solar radiation data (from remote sensing sources)**: Go [here](http://re.jrc.ec.europa.eu/pvg_download/data_download.html)
+**Maps photovoltaic electricity potential**: Go [here](http://re.jrc.ec.europa.eu/pvg_download/map_index.html)

+**Spatial solar radiation data (from remote sensing sources)**: Go [here](http://re.jrc.ec.europa.eu/pvg_download/data_download.html)
 Other simplified ways of accessing data at PVGIS website [here](http://re.jrc.ec.europa.eu/pvg_static/en/intro_tools.html)